 Skincare is by no means one-size-fits-all.
 How could it be?
-We're all different in so many ways (geography, genetic makeup, lifestyle choices, etc.), and bio-individuality is just as real in regard to our skin as it is to our bodies.
+We're all different in so many ways (geography, genetic makeup, lifestyle choices, etc.), and bio-individuality is just as real regarding our skin as it is to our bodies.
 One product or ingredient could never work for everyone.
-That concept was the impetus that led CEO and co-founder of Proven Ming Zhao to decide to change the game.
-"I was working 14-hour days at a grueling private finance equity job in Hong Kong, a job that was literally sucking the soul straight out of my body, and you could see it on my skin," Zhao recalls.
+That concept was the impetus that led CEO and cofounder of Proven Ming Zhao to change the game.
+"I was working 14-hour days at a grueling private finance equity job in Hong Kong, a job that was sucking the soul straight out of my body, and you could see it on my skin," Zhao recalls.
 "Fine lines; premature wrinkles; a dull, lifeless texture; adult-acne breakouts.
 You name it; I had it.
 So I did what any sensible person would do: I panicked," she said.
-From there, Zhao decided to spend a her time and money purchasing every miracle fix and overnight solution she could find, but nothing worked.
+From there, Zhao decided to spend her time and money purchasing every miracle fix and overnight solution she could find, but nothing worked.

-It was then that she decided to check in with an exclusive skin specialist who introduced the idea of customized products, which ultimately changed everything for her.
-"My eureka moment was understanding that only when personal relevant factors are considered (genetics, lifestyle, location, stress levels) can a product truly work for you," she says.
+She then decided to check in with an exclusive skin specialist who introduced the idea of customized products, which ultimately changed everything for her.
+"My eureka moment was understanding that only when personal, relevant factors are considered (genetics, lifestyle, location, stress levels) can a product truly work for you," she says.
 "I saw this as a way to make the future of skincare a reality.
 And it can be done in an approachable way."
-As it turns out, her co-founder, Amy Zaoshi Yuan, has a similar story.
+As it turns out, her cofounder, Amy Zaoshi Yuan, has a similar story.
 Yuan was a world-record-breaking computational physicist when she was diagnosed with a rare skin condition.
-That was when she was inspired to build a personal database to help identify which ingredients provided positive results versus negative ones.
+That was when she was inspired to build a personal database to identify which ingredients provided positive results versus negative ones.
 "Proven is the culmination of both our insights and approaches to hacking beauty," says Zhao.

 Founded: Ming Zhao, 2017

 Based In: San Francisco